-Galaktompoureko is possibly the king of sweets for many in Greece and the one I prefer the most.
+Galaktompoureko, also written Galaktomboureko or Galatoboureko, is possibly the king of sweets for many in Greece and the one I prefer the most.
 A fabulous semolina cream, rich and consistent, lies in the middle, between thin layers of crispy phyllo which is bathed in syrup.

 It’s one of my favourite desserts and if I didn’t mind the calories, I could eat this for breakfast, lunch and dinner and not want anything else.